wesnjazz/CS377_chatsystem/README.md

 Part 1: SAVE YOUR JOB
 1. <b>git add .</b>
    this will add all your changed files to be tracked.
-2. <b>git commit -m "small description what you did"</b> (e.g., add a helpfer function, fix a segfault bug, etc.) this will save/commit your state in your LOCAL git
+2. <b>git commit -m "small description what you did"</b>
+   ex) git commit -m "added a helpfer function for socket binding, fixed a segfault bug" this will save/commit your state in your LOCAL git
 3. <b>git push</b>
    this will sync your local and github